Mark-Dou/AIGIDetectionBenchmark/README.md

 ## **Datasets**

 ### **Training Datasets**
 To train the detection model for AI-generated images, we follow the widely recognized protocol adopted by most methods.
-Specifically, we train on the **ProGAN dataset**, which is provided by **[Cnn-generated images are surprisingly easy to spot... for now](https://github.com/peterwang512/CNNDetection)**.
+Specifically, we train on the **ProGAN dataset**, which is provided by **[CNNSpot](https://github.com/peterwang512/CNNDetection)**.

 ### **Evaluation Datasets**
 The evaluation datasets are organized into two main categories: